 Master of Science

-The EHS educational objectives are to develop an understanding of the human health impacts of physical, biological, and chemical agents in the environment and workplace and to explore the means of their recognition and control.
+MS students in the Environmental Health Sciences division are trained to make research and technical contributions to the field of environmental health science.
+EHS offers an MS degree in Environmental Health Sciences and Global Health and Environment.
+The EHS MS educational objectives are to develop an understanding of the human health impacts of physical, biological, and chemical agents in the environment and workplace and to explore the means of their recognition and control.

 - Describe how chemical agents are tested for acute, subchronic and chronic health effects, including reproductive, developmental and carcinogenic effects, and interpret toxicological data in terms of relevance to human health.